RomarioSales/cgMLST-Pseudomonas-aeruginosa/README.md

 * Step 2: Allele calling
 * Step 3: Schema Validation (Allele call)
 * Step 4: Extracting the Matrix *loci*
-* Step 5: Minimum Spanning Tree
+* Step 5: Minimum Spanning Tree (MST)
 * Step 6: Evaluation of the schema cgMLST
 * Step 7: Analyze the proteins in the genes of the wgMLST
+* Step 8: How to type genomes of interest using the cgMLST scheme
+* Step 9: Analyze the results
+* Step 10: Allele profile view by minimum spanning tree (mst)

 ## Softwares and Downloads (Main dependencies)